jostho/trestle/README.md

 ## VM

-Create `Ubuntu 20.04 LTS` VMs on local using `virt-install`.
-Update `hosts` file with the IPs of the VMs.
+Create `Ubuntu 20.04 LTS` VMs on localhost using `virt-install`.
+Update `hosts` file with the IP of the VMs.

 ## Cluster

-Check ansible connectivity to the hosts
+List hosts

     ansible-playbook --list-hosts site.yml